nftsharing/nftsharing.github.io/README.md

 ## 5. Merry Christmas Tree
 [Merry Christmas Tree](https://opensea.io/collection/merry-christmas-tree) is a collection of 5,000 unique NFTs that are permanently fixed on Ethereum Blockchain.
 MERRY CHRISTMAS~A bunch of Christmas Trees are on their way, are you ready!
+In the near future, the rwaNFT connected to this collection will be launched.

 [![ChristmasTreeBanner.png](https://i.seadn.io/gcs/files/9ad5eeec6f12703c5595a827a411b89f.png?auto=format&w=2048)](https://opensea.io/collection/merry-christmas-tree)